notepad-plus-plus/npp-usermanual/content/searching/index.md

 While, in normal or extended mode, there would be no point in looking for text of length 0, this can very normally happen with regula expressions.
 For instance, to add something at the beginning of a line, you'll search for "^" and replace with whatever is to be added.

 Notepad++ would select the match, bt there is no sensible way to select a stretch zero character long.
 Whe this happens, a tooltip very similar to function call tips is displayed instea, with a caret pointing upwards to the empty match.

-A match was found at the first column of line 5.

 ### Examples